YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUINSTFROZEN, tttt : Instance iiii is frozen.
 Waiting for instance to be unfrozen before proceeding with writes to database file ffff

 Run Time/MUPIP Information: This indicates the process attempting a write to database file ffff finds the instance iiii frozen (due to either a manual or an anticipatory freeze action).
-All writes suspend until the instance is unfrozen.
+All writes are suspended until the instance is unfrozen.

 Action: Examine the cause of the Instance Freeze and take necessary actions to unfreeze the instance.